No. This is a self-guided paddle. Guests are reminded to turn LEFT at all potential intersections on the river. It is a very easy paddle experience.

 No. Electric or gas-powered motorized vessels can not be launched at Weeki Wachee Springs State Park.

-In accordance with the Americans With Disabilities Act (ADA) and Chapter 780, Part I, Florida Statutes, the Florida Civil Rights Act, Boating in Florida is committed to providing accessible facilities, programs, and services for all people, including those with disabilities, to participate in and enjoy canoeing and kayaking.
+In accordance with the Americans With Disabilities Act (ADA) and Chapter 780, Part I, Florida Statutes, the Florida Civil Rights Act, Boating in Florida is committed to providing accessible facilities, programs, and services for all people, including those with disabilities, to participate in kayaking.
 We welcome your call prior to your visit at (352) 597-8484 so that we may assist and safely include everyone to the best of our ability.

 Guests who arrive at the pickup point after 5pm will be charged a $50 per boat per hour late fee.
 Exceptions are made due to inclement weather conditions.